AlexNarayanan/Maze-Simulator/README.md

-MazeGame
+Maze Generation and Search

-Created by: Alex Narayanan and Rui Zheng
+Authors: Alex Narayanan and Rui Zheng

 ========

+Play with simulation here: http://alexnarayanan.github.io/MazeGame/

-Generate and auto-solve mazes!
+Generate mazes with Kruskal's Algorithm, and auto-solve with depth first and breadth first search.

-Final Project for CS 2510 Fundamentals of Computer Science 2 at Northeastern University.
+Created for Final Project for CS 2510 Fundamentals of Computer Science 2 at Northeastern University.

 Uses tester and javalib libraries for testing and execution of a world program.

 USER GUIDE

-The program can be run from either the main method in the MazeGame class or the examples class.
-UNCOMMENT THE LAST METHOD IN EXAMPLES TO RUN FROM EXAMPLES CLASS.
-In run configurations, select tester.main for the main class and select the examples class as the program argument to run from the examples class, or select MazeGame for the main class to run from the main method in the MazeGame class.

-WHAT TO EXPECT:
--Mazes generated with Kruskal's Algorithm and Union Find Algorithm -Ability to search through a randomly generated maze using one of two algorithms: breath-first or depth-first serach -When starting a new search, cells colored light blue will be cells that have already been searched
--Cells colored darker blue will be cells that are on the to-do list of the current search
+Java Applet run from MazeGameApplet class.
+Java application can be run from either Examples clsas or MazeGame class, bigbangs have to be uncommented

 CONTROLS:
 space           show the minimal spanning tree of the current maze